liufuqin0922/brant-ruan.github.io/_posts/2017-04-11-UnixV6ppFSReport2.md

 `INode` class provides some important methods:

 {% highlight c %}
+int Bmap(int lbn);
+void ReadI();
+void WriteI();
 {% endhighlight %}

+`Bmap` is to translate logic data block into physical data block, and other methods rely on it.

 Now you have learnt most of `INode` class.
 Let's continue to see how one `DiskInode` is mapped to one `INode`.

 #### Between OpenFileTable and InodeTable

 ![unixv6pp-Inode2File]({{ site.url }}/resources/pictures/unixv6pp-Inode2File.png)

+Here we begin with the system call `SystemCall::Sys_Open()`.
+This API is famous and clear, and we will dive into something else interesting :)

 In `SystemCall::Sys_Open()`: